ZzzLc0405/destination-paper-collage-poster/README.md

 It then decides the **hero element, composition, title role, palette, foreground, background, supporting motifs, and density** for that destination.

-The goal is simple:

-> **The same designer should be recognizable.
-The same template should not.**

 ---